tallforasmurf/CHIP8IDE/readme.md

   the CHIP-8 design and contains a complete game program for the system.

-* *COSMAC VIP Manual* is an abbreviated copy of the original RCA manual for the VIP.
-This copy contains only the programming information for the CHIP-8 language and the appendix with source listings for more than twenty simple games.
+* *COSMAC VIP Manual* is an abbreviated copy of the original RCA manual for the VIP, containing the programming information for the CHIP-8 language and the appendix with source listings for more than twenty simple games.

 ### Games

-A large number of CHIP-8 game programs are included as assembly source files.
-Some are from the COSMAC VIP Manual, and many more from David Winter's site listed below.
+A large number of CHIP-8 game programs are included, some as executable binaries and some as commented assembler source.

-## >>>CURRENT STATUS<<<

-In progress.
-Emulator module complete.
-Memory module complete except for some small changes.
-Display module displays the emulated screen; need to code the 16-key keypad.
-Source module, the most complex one, begun.
+Some are from the COSMAC VIP Manual; others collected from various spots around the internet.

 ## About the CHIP-8